aura-lsprog-86/rgb2yiq/README.md

 1. The first 4 bytes indicate filetype magic number (the string `YIQ1` is used for valid YIQ images).
 2. Following the magic number, width and height of the image are stored as 4-byte, little-endian numbers.
 3. Then comes the string `DATA` (4 bytes long), indicating where the actual YIQ data starts.
-4. Finally, in sequential order, triplets of (Y, I, Q) bytes are stored for each point in the image, ajusted to the following:
+4. Finally, in sequential order, triplets of $(Y, I, Q)$ bytes are stored for each point in the image, ajusted to the following:
     - All $Y$, $I$, and $Q$ values are multiplied by 100, then rounded, prior to saving.
     - Y value domain after rounding: $0 <= Y <= 100$.
     - I value domain after rounding: $0 <= I <= 119$ (with pre-multiply translation of $0.5957$).